alodahl/project-timer/to-do.md

 - "edit timer" button works twice

 ### SERVER SIDE:
-- Save everything, make a pull request, merge to master.
 - Use postman from now on.
-- check out a new branch.
-And start working on server.js.
 - do models.js
-- Maybe copy server.js from blogpost as starting point??
 - POST /api/timers/ -> creates a timer.
 - GET /api/timers/
 - PUT /api/timers/:id -> edit existing timer